Anticipatory Music Transformer: Introduction

 \section{Introduction}

 Imagine you are given a melody, and asked to compose a harmonizing accompaniment.
-This melody is an example of a \emph{temporal point process}: a sequence of (musical) events that arrive stochastically at points in time.
-An accompaniment to this melody is also a temporal point process.
+This melody can be modeled by a \emph{temporal point process}: a probability distribution over (musical) events that arrive stochastically at points in time.
+An accompaniment to this melody is also a realization of a temporal point process.
 The events in the accompaniment are tightly correlated\dash but often asynchronous\dash with the events in the melody.
 Generating an accompaniment to a given melody is an example of a control task: we seek the ability to generate an accompaniment (the events) conditioned on a given melody (the controls).
 Models that generate symbolic music (i.e., compose) subject to user-specified controls are of broad interest as tools for music co-creation \citep{louie2020novice}.

 Motivated by this example, we are interested in constructing generative models of a temporal point process (the \emph{event} process) that can be conditioned on realizations of a second, correlated point process (the \emph{control} process).
 Generating an accompaniment to a melody is an instance of a more general \emph{infilling} task, whereby we generate a complete realization of a temporal point process given partial observation of a subset of its events.
 Infilling is a powerful control mechanism for music generation: previous work on musical infilling \citep{huang2017counterpoint} powered the J.S.
 Bach Google Doodle \citep{huang2019bach}, an interactive music experience with broad popular appeal.